 Statement of interests

 Starting from my PhD, the majority of financing that I have recieved is public in nature (French state, French universities or European Research Council grants).
 I am involved in the construction of a neutron and x-ray tomograph at the Institut Laue Langevin, which has recieved some funding from Total.
 I have done work for the French National Agency for the Disposal of Nuclear Waste (a public-private body).
-I am co-supervising students who are working with EDF, Lafarge and Saint-Gobain.
+I have co-supervised students who are working with EDF, Lafarge and Saint-Gobain.